xuzifan08/Trending_of_Reddit/README.md

 ![Image description](images/data_schema.png)

 #### 4. Airflow: Automatic S3 and spark jobs monthly
-On top of the pipeline, I build a airflow to run the s3 and spark module monthly to update the data from website to my data warehouse.
+On top of the pipeline, I built a airflow to run the s3 and spark module monthly to update the data from website to my data warehouse.